aws/eks-anywhere/docs/content/en/docs/reference/clusterspec/iamauth.md

   * __Type__: string

   #### __username__ (required)
-  * __Description__: The kubernetes username the IAM ARN is mapped to in the cluster.
-The ARN gets mapped to the kubernetes cluster permissions associated with the username.
+  * __Description__: The Kubernetes username the IAM ARN is mapped to in the cluster.
+The ARN gets mapped to the Kubernetes cluster permissions associated with the username.
   * __Type__: string

   #### __groups__